-There have been a few key changes to the protocol since its creation in 2004: 1) the census route was slightly shortened at the end to allow it to be comfortably walked in 60 minutes; 2) two 18-m nets at A1 and D1 were phased out and replaced with 12-m nets; 3) the experimental nets (F, G, K, and L) were used at most for 1 season; 4) A2, D4, E2, and H were added to the standard net groups to replace the more distant experimental net groups in 2006-2007; 5) the list of target species was reduced from 80 to 62 in 2008 by limiting it to those observed on at least 10 days annually; and 6) the Probable/Known Stopover (PKS) field was added to the DET sheet in 2008 to document individuals that were already counted during the season.
+There have been a few key changes to the protocol since its creation in 2004: 1) the census route was slightly shortened at the end to allow it to be comfortably walked in 60 minutes; 2) two 18-m nets at A1 and D1 were phased out and replaced with 12-m nets; 3) the experimental nets (F, G, K, and L) were used at most for 1 season; 4) A2, D4, E2, and H were added between 2006 and 2008 to replace the more distant experimental net groups; 5) the list of target species was reduced from 80 to 62 in 2008 by limiting it to those observed on at least 10 days annually between 2006 and 2008; and 6) the Probable/Known Stopover (PKS) field was added to the DET sheet in 2008 to document individuals that were already counted during the season.
 Previous records (2004-2008) were then revisited to ensure adherence to the PKS system to avoid double-counting of individuals (e.g. repeats and rarities shifted to PKS and excluded from multi-day DETs)

-16. Acknowledgements
+18. Acknowledgements

 We would like to thank Bill Murphy for writing the Innis Point Spring Migration Monitoring Program Protocol upon which the initial version of this document was largely based.
-Dick Cannings from Vaseux Lake provided an excellent summary of the PKS issue, for which we are grateful.
+Dick Cannings from Vaseux Lake Bird Observatory provided an excellent summary of the PKS issue, for which we are grateful.